 While people vary based on their experiences and Enneagram types, ENTJs often have the following characteristics:

-- They naturally take charge of situations that seem disorganized or inefficient
+- Take charge of situations that seem disorganized or inefficient

-- They have a strong vision of the future
+- Driven towards an inner vision of the future

-- They are more focused on the future than the present
+- More focused on the future than the present